Altinn/altinn-studio-docs/content/app/app-dev-course/modul7/_index.en.md

 - Address info should be collected through standard-input components, not through Altinn's address component
 - Postal city should be prefilled for the user when the postal code has been submitted
 - Postal city should be unmutable.
-- The number of calls to Bring's API should be limited to maximum once a day per postal code
+- The number of calls to Bring's API should be limited to maximum of once a day per postal code

 ### Useful documentation
 [Consumpion of external API](/app/development/api/consume/)